silentpete/vagrant-box-process-centos/README.md

             $ sudo mount /dev/cdrom /mnt/cdrom
             ```
-            > expect mounting read only response
+            > expect: 'mount: /dev/<vol> is write-protected, mounting read-only'

     1. Run the additions
         ```
         $ sudo sh /mnt/cdrom/VBoxLinuxAdditions.run
         ```
-        > expect 'Could not find the X.Org or XFree86 Window System, skipping.'
+        > expect: 'Could not find the X.Org or XFree86 Window System, skipping.'
 Can test that the serice is running with "VBoxService --help" or VBoxControl --help"

 1. Clean up before packaging
     1. remove any unnessesary packages